 Are you curious about the worst bench pressing mistakes that can sabotage your muscle growth and cause injuries?
-There are several standard bench press mistakes that lifters make, preventing them from adding chest size.
+Lifters make several standard bench press mistakes, preventing them from adding chest size.

 Unfortunately, these mistakes can also increase your chance of sustaining an injury.
 However, most of these common mistakes you can easily correct.
 Here are the top six bench pressing mistakes you need to watch out for:

-- Your feet are not flat on the floor.
-This is one of the most common mistakes you will see in the gym.
-If your feet are not flat on the ground, you will not have a strong base, and you will put undue stress on your lower back.
+This is one of the most common mistakes in the gym.
+If your feet are not flat on the ground, you will not have a sturdy base, putting undue stress on your lower back.
 Keeping your feet flat and planted on the floor will give you a sturdy base and maintain proper form throughout the movement.

-Adjust your grip if your forearms are not straight up and down, adjust your grip, as your hand placement is too wide or narrow.
+Adjust your grip if your forearms are not straight up and down, as your hand placement is too broad or narrow.
 It would be best if you also wrapped your thumbs around the bar to provide stability and safety.
-Ensure you are resting the bar on the lower part of your palm, not too high up on your hand or too far down towards your wrist.
+Ensure you are resting the bar on the lower part of your palm, not too high on your hand or too far down towards your wrist.

 Do NOT bench press without a spotter.
-As you progress to heavier weights, a spotter will become necessary, so get in the habit of ALWAYS bench pressing with a spotter, regardless of the weight you are using.
-You will leave your best gains on the table by not using a spotter.
+As you progress to heavier weights, a spotter will become necessary, so get in the habit of ALWAYS bench pressing with a spotter, regardless of your weight.
+Not using a spotter will leave your best gains on the table.
 Muscle growth and power come from pushing muscles to the limit.

 However, NEVER lift your butt off the bench when pressing the weight.
-This shows that you are attempting to bench press a weight you cannot control and is one of the easiest ways to injure your lower back.
+Also, this shows that you are attempting to bench press a weight you cannot control, which is one of the easiest ways to injure your lower back.

 Also, change it with a periodization plan: start changing your weights, repetitions, and rest periods between sets.
-Add those tiny weight plates to each side of the bar as you perform your last lift of each workout, and you will see record lifts and new muscles forming.
+Add those tiny weight plates to each side of the bar as you perform your last workout lift, and you will see record lifts and new muscles forming.

 Most people look to the next lift, rep, or set.
 Slow it down and concentrate on each part of the lift.
-Doing this will emphasize mind-muscle control, which will give you the best results.
+Doing this will emphasize mind-muscle control, giving you the best results.
 What has been your experience with the bench press?
 Please share your responses in the comment section below.